Sun, surf and sand… This is truly a sun worshipper’s paradise of Riviera Maya and a large slice of it can be found at Cabañas Ana y Jose Beach resort.

 What you won’t find at Cabañas Ana y Jose hotel are telephones or Cable TVs.
 So if you’re dreaming about an authentically “unplugged” vacation, just steps away from the beach and surf, this is THE place to be.
+You will find wifi so you can share your vacation with friends back home who will be so jealous of where you have decided to spend your vacation.

-Also make sure to include into your vacation ‘agenda’ the entire range of fun and relaxing activities that Riviera Maya and Tulum Beach have to offer.
+Also make sure to include into your vacation ‘agenda’ the entire range of fun and relaxing activities that the Riviera Maya and Tulum Beach have to offer.

 Greet the sunrise on the pool patio with a glass of freshly squeezed orange juice.
 Try some of the delicious Mexican dishes prepared for you at the Ana y Jose restaurant.
 Admire the power of the Caribbean with its tall turquoise waves rolling into the shore.